liborty/rstats/README.md

 * `outlier`
 is the member of the set with the greatest sum of distances to all other members.
 Equivalently, it is the point furthest from the `gm` (has the maximum radius).

-* `outer hull` is a subset of zero median points **p**, such that no other points lie outside the normal plane through **p**.
-The points that do not satisfy this condition are called the `internal` points.

-* `inner hull or core` is a subset of zero median points **p**, that do not lie outside the normal plane of any other point.
-Note that in a highly dimensional space up to all points may belong to both the inner and the outer hulls (as, for example, for a hypersphere).

 * `mahalanobis distance` is a scaled distance, where the scaling is derived from the axis of covariance of the `nd` data points cloud.
 Distances in the directions in which there are few points are increased and distances in the directions of significant covariances are decreased.
 Efficient Cholesky-Banachiewicz singular (eigen) value decomposition is used.
 Our `cholesky` method decomposes the covariance or comediance positive definite triangular matrix S into a product of two triangular matrices: S = LL'.
 For more details, see the comments in the source code.

 * `householder's decomposition`
-in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition does not hold, this is the next best (QR) decomposition method.
+in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition is not satisfied, Householder's (UR) decomposition is the next best method.
 Implemented here with our memory efficient `TriangMat` struct.

 ## Implementation